Principle Crab Eating Fox Facts

-This animal averages about 25.3 in (64.3 cm) in total body length.
-This excludes the tail, which is about 11.2 in (28.5 cm) in length and its weight may reach 17 lb (4.5 kg).
+Firstly, this amazing but small animal only averages about 25.3 in (64.3 cm) in total body length.
+This measurement excludes the tail, however.
+This appendage measures about 11.2 in (28.5 cm) in length.
+Furthermore, its weight sometimes reaches as much as 17 lb (4.5 kg).

-Species: C. thous
+- Species: C. thous

-Crab Eating Fox Distribution, Habitat and Ecology
+Crab Eating Fox Distribution, Habitat, and Ecology

 During the wet season, many will hunt for crabs on the floodplains.
 The species evolved as an opportunistic omnivore.
 However, it will also consume insects, eggs, fruit, lizards, and even birds.
 Hunting usually is done in small packs.